The Essex Independent Custody Visiting Scheme

 When custody visitors visit police custody suites they must maintain their impartiality and must not take sides, but look, listen and report on what is seen or said to them by detained people about their experience since arriving in custody.
 After each visit a report provides a current picture of the custody suite, and any issues that the custody visitor has identified to do with the maintenance standards of the facility, and the rights and welfare of those detained in custody.

-The reports are reviewed and the results presented to the Office of the Police, Fire and Crime Commissioner, and any issues identified are then followed up.
+The reports are reviewed and the results presented to the Police, Fire and Crime Commissioner for Essex, and any issues identified are then followed up.

 Our custody visiting panel members must be over 18 years of age and are welcomed from all sections of the community.
 They must be independent of the criminal justice system to prevent possible conflicts of interest and to maintain the integrity of the scheme.
-Therefore, serving police officers and other serving members of Police or OPFCC staff are unsuitable for this reason.
-The same applies to Special Constables, Justices of the Peace (JPs), and Police and Crime Panel members.
+Therefore, serving police officers and other serving members of Police or PFCC staff are unsuitable for this reason.
+The same applies to Special Constables, Justices of the Peace (JPs), and Police, Fire and Crime Panel members.